 After weeks or months of taking Xanax pills, it might be hard to imagine life without them.
-Thankfully, there are alternatives you can lean on when the urge to take a Xanax begins to rise.
+The need to change your life could prompt you to look for alternatives you could lean on when the urge to take a Xanax begins to rise.

 There are two main avenues you can explore when you hope to kick a Xanax habit.
 The first involves over-the-counter (OTC) replacement medications.
 The second involves lifestyle choices.
 We will explore these options in detail and help you understand what might be right for you.